-Georgetown Law students are constantly seeking interesting pro bono opportunities as part of our Pro Bono Pledge, for which students commit to completing at least 75 hours of volunteer work while in law school.
+Georgetown Law students are constantly seeking interesting pro bono opportunities as part of our Pro Bono Pledge, for which students commit to completing at least 50 hours of law-related volunteer work while in law school.
 These opportunities could be one-time projects or recurring weekly or monthly commitments of a few hours.
 Projects can be completed on-site or remotely, as long as sufficient supervision is guaranteed.

 What can students do for my organization?